ShawnBraden/SDL_robotic_competition/README.md

     python3 -m pylint --jobs 0 --rcfile .pylintrc <name of python file or folder>
 ```
 ## Compling with ros
+0. Have the wsl or ubuntu 22.04, with python 3.10 installed.
 1. Install Ros2. (https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html)
 2. Set up the following Alias.
     ```bash